 A few years ago, inspired by six legendary thinkers and believers in the power of walking meetings – Aristotle, Sigmund Freud, Steve Jobs, Mark Zuckerberg, Harry Truman, and Charles Dickens – I started to invite my clients and colleagues to join me for walks in a park.
 This was a bid to take us away from the politics, pretentiousness, and stress at the workplace.

 What I found was that heading for the trees was rejuvenating.
 Being close to nature and exposing our tired minds to a restorative environment – the outdoors – brought the mind back into gear.
 We’d discuss work and breathe in the fresh air.
 Sometimes, we would notice a unique bird in the middle of the concrete jungle or be intrigued by a squirrel stowing away some nuts.
-But the best part was this: people were a lot more relaxed as well as creative during these walks and the meetings were more productive!
-Our personal connections became deeper.
+But the best part was

 How Do Walking Meetings Benefit?